baines/baines.github.com/updates/_posts/2016-04-22-dares-bots-port-oh-my.md

 advantage of the editor itself having an understanding of the programming languages in use.

-One if its defining features is its customisability implemented through loading a user-created DLL / shared-library.
-In contrast to the scripting languages often found in other editors, this allows extension of the editor with native code, which is sensible for its target audience of C programmers.
+One of its defining features is the customisation layer, implemented through loading a user-created DLL / shared-library.
+In contrast to the scripting languages often found in other editors, this approach allows extension of the editor with native compiled code, appropriate for its target audience of C programmers.

-Mr Handmade Hero himself — Casey Muratori — has already found the current alpha build good enough to replace Emacs; he recently switched to using 4coder on his Twitch streams which is, in the words of Allen Webster, awesome.
+Mr Handmade Hero himself — Casey Muratori — has already found the current alpha build good enough to replace Emacs; he recently switched to using 4coder on his Twitch streams.
+That is, in the words of Allen Webster, awesome.

-My involvement with 4coder has been mainly implementing the stubbed functions that were present in the Linux platform layer.
+My involvement with 4coder has been mainly implementing the stubbed-out functions that were present in the Linux platform layer.
 This boils down to looking at how the windows side is doing things, and translating that into a POSIX and Linux approach.